-Today, I have a complete guide on the 11 steps on how to start a podcast.
+Today, I have a complete guide on the 11 steps to start a podcast.
 This post delves deeply into the tactical side of podcasting.
-If podcasting has been on your heart, this will make it more of a reality.
+If podcasting has been on your heart, it will become a reality.

 Step 1: How to Start a Podcast begins by Planning